llazzaro/chem-fingerprints/docs/using-tools.rst

     00000000000000000000000000000140004480101e	phenol

-You might be wondering why "--rdmaccs" produces different fingerprint types even if the toolkits use the same SMARTS definitions.
+You might be wondering why :option:`--rdmaccs` produces different fingerprint types even if the toolkits use the same SMARTS definitions.
 Each toolkit perceives chemistry differently.
 Open Babel before 2.3 didn't support chirality so chiral-based bits will never be set.
 Each toolkit